-For example, a child may have good vocabulary and understanding of language, but when he or she talks, it is difficult to understand what he or she is saying.
+For example, a child may have a good vocabulary and understanding of language, but when he or she talks, it is difficult to understand what he or she is saying.

 Definition of Speech Disorders

 Speech disorders are defined by difficulties with motor production (moving articulators), perception (recognizing correct sound production/sound patterns) and phonological representation of speech sounds.
-If a child has a speech disorder, their intelligibility will be affected.

 To review which sounds a child should have mastered by a certain age, please refer to this chart: Articulation Chart.